Sam-Gledhill/DeadlineDeskletCinnamon/README.md

 Lightweight time-management desklet for Linux Mint.
 Provides a graphical representation of time elapsed between two dates, acting as a reminder of an upcoming date, as well as how long you have until the date arrives.

-Below is an example for 22/04 to 1/05 taken at 6pm on 22/04.
-These dates, as well as the number of segments can be modified via right click -> 'configure...'
+Below are a few various examples for dates.
+These dates as well as the number of segments can be modified via right click -> 'configure...' .
+Default settings located in settings-schema.json.

 ![loading-bar.jpg](https://github.com/CodeZilla12/DeadlineDeskletCinnamon/assets/69915380/96412408-343f-469b-9a60-0c5f423e833e)